Skip to content

 Rating

-• Novelty: ⭐⭐⭐⭐ — The progressive ETF expansion idea is original and theoretically grounded.
+• Novelty: ⭐⭐⭐⭐ — The progressive ETF expansion idea is novel and theoretically supported.

 • Technical Depth: ⭐⭐⭐⭐ — Complete from theory to implementation; Theorem 1 provides rigorous mathematical guarantees.